 Best time to visit: June to February

 Kudremukh trek is every nimophilist’s dream.
-Lying in the Chikmagalur district of Karnataka, the trek is 22 km in length and trails through boulder sections, forest areas, water streams, deep valleys, muddy terrain, deep valleys, steep hills, and lovely flora and fauna.
+Lying in the Chikmagalur district of Karnataka, the trek is 22 km in length and trails through boulder sections, forest areas, water streams, deep valleys, muddy terrain, steep hills, and lovely flora and fauna.
 The highest point is at the height of 1892 m above sea level.

 Kudremukh means “horse-faced” as one of its peaks resembles a horse's face.
 Being here is a real treat to the eyes and soul.